ELELAB/PDBminer/README.md

 only output.
 If there are any errors or warnings while running a particular protein, these are also listed in the log.txt file.
 This can be used for error handling.

-However, after the advent of alphafold, this is not a very likely the sole output.
-It is more likely to have a file called {uniprot_id}_all.csv and {uniprot_id}_all.json.
+* {unipot_id}_all.csv and .json, An output file with all PDBs and AlphaFold structure associated with the uniprot_id regardless of mutational coverage.
 Notice that you may validate the json file towards the schema.json.

-* {unipot_id}_all.csv and .json, An output file with all PDBs and AlphaFold structure associated with the uniprot_id regardless of mutational coverage.

 If mutations are included in the input, a filtered version of all will also be available if the mutations are covered by any structure.